-The broadcaster should also be able to demonstrate an understanding of the future broadcasting environment of the local community, including possible multi-media applications and the impact of the future transition of television or radio services to digital transmission.
+The broadcaster should also be able to demonstrate an understanding of the future broadcasting environment of the local community, including possible multi-media applications and the impact of the future transition of radio services to digital transmission.

-All non-commercial radio and television licences will be subject to a licence agreement between the broadcaster, the Ministry for Culture and Heritage and the Ministry of Business Innovation and Employment.
+All non-commercial radio licences will be subject to a licence agreement between the broadcaster, the Ministry for Culture and Heritage and the Ministry of Business Innovation and Employment.
 Conditions will include but may not be limited to those stated below.

 The broadcaster’s office and studio need to be located in the area within the licence coverage.
 The service must run for at least 12 hours a day, unless negotiated otherwise.